Zekiah-A/Subliminal/README.md

 All content on this Website has been produced as a joke, nothing said here reflects the views or beliefs of any real-world authors.
 All events, characters and actions depicted within these texts are fictitious, and any real-world events in correlation with those within the poetic texts are merely coincidental.
 These poems are not intended to shape religious, political or moral views, and are intended to be for entertainment purposes only.

+### License:
+The content of this site itself is licensed under the [Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode) and the underlying source code used to format and display that content is licensed under the [GNU GPL-3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Summaries of these licenses are available at [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) and [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)).